Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Abstract

 \section{Abstract}

 Post-training of foundation language models has emerged as a promising research domain in federated learning (FL) with the goal to enable privacy-preserving model improvements and adaptations to users' downstream tasks.
-Recent advances in this area adopt centralized post-training approaches that build upon black-box foundation language models where there is no access to model weights and architecture details.
-Although the use of black-box models has been successful in centralized post-training, their blind replication in FL raises several concerns.
-Our position is that using black-box models in FL contradicts the core principles of federation such as data privacy and autonomy.
-In this position paper, we critically analyze the usage of black-box models in federated post-training, and provide a detailed account of various aspects of openness and their implications for FL.
+Recent advances in this area adopt centralized post-training approaches that build upon black-box and gray-box foundation language models, where there is limited access to model weights and architecture details.
+Although the use of such closed models has been successful in centralized post-training, their blind replication in FL raises several concerns.
+Our opinion is that using closed models in FL contradicts the core principles of federation, such as data privacy and autonomy.
+In this paper, we critically analyze the usage of closed models in federated post-training, and provide a detailed account of various aspects of openness and their implications for FL.